Logiqx/gps-guides/README.md

-### Articles

-#### GPS Devices
+### GPS Devices

 I have created a separate page for all of my articles and information relating to individual [GPS devices](devices/README.md).

+Use the link above to access the articles!

-#### General Topics
+### General Guidance

+Some general articles relating to GPS technology are listed below:

 - [General Guidance](guidance.md) has been written for all users of smart / sports watches - 4 Apr 2022
 - [Doppler Speed Resolution](devices/coros/apex-pro/speed-resolution.md) applies to the COROS APEX Pro + VERTIX and maybe other devices using the Sony chip - 2 Apr 2022
 - [GPS Devices - Speed Sailing Feature Comparison](devices/feature-comparison.pdf) was my original GPS guide - 6 Jul 2010

-Detailed technical document are now available in the GitHub pages of [GPS Wizard](https://logiqx.github.io/gps-wizard/articles.md).
+Further detailed / technical articles are also available in the GitHub pages of [GPS Wizard](https://logiqx.github.io/gps-wizard/articles.html).

-#### Session Analysis
+### Session Analysis

-The session data and detailed analysis relating to all of my recent articles is also available on a [dedicated page](sessions/README.md).
+The session data and detailed analysis relating to all of the articles are available on a [dedicated page](sessions/README.md).

 ### Contact

 If you wish to make contact, feel free to message me on [Facebook](https://www.facebook.com/michael.george.545) or [Seabreaze.com](https://www.seabreeze.com.au/Members/Profile/Details.aspx?member=K888).

-### Links

-GPS technology is pretty complex but it is certainly interesting to understand the general principles.

-For those wanting some technical details, I'd recommend this [interactive](https://ciechanow.ski/gps/) page, [GPS MOOC](https://scpnt.stanford.edu/about/gps-mooc-massive-open-online-course) and the lectures on [YouTube](https://www.youtube.com/watch?v=o1Fyn_h6LKU&list=PLGvhNIiu1ubyEOJga50LJMzVXtbUq6CPo).